kjw227/Messy-Release/readme.md

 The file `Messy.jar` file will be created under `target/scala-2.13/`.

 If you would prefer to avoid installation, you can download a fat JAR from the releases page, which you can run directly instead.
-You will still need to install `scala, java, z3` separately though.
+You will still need to install `scala, java, z3` separately.

 ### Running Messy